AdobeDocs/experience-platform.en/help/segmentation/tutorials/evaluate-a-segment.md

 This tutorial requires a working understanding of the various Adobe Experience Platform services involved in creating audience segments.
 Before beginning this tutorial, please review the documentation for the following services:

-* [Real-time Customer Profile](../../profile/home.md): Provides a unified, customer profile in real-time based on aggregated data from multiple sources.
+- [Real-time Customer Profile](../../profile/home.md): Provides a unified, customer profile in real-time based on aggregated data from multiple sources.
-* [Adobe Experience Platform Segmentation Service](../home.md): Allows you to build audience segments from Real-time Customer Profile data.
+- [Adobe Experience Platform Segmentation Service](../home.md): Allows you to build audience segments from Real-time Customer Profile data.
-* [Experience Data Model (XDM)](../../xdm/home.md: The standardized framework by which Platform organizes customer experience data.
+- [Experience Data Model (XDM)](../../xdm/home.md: The standardized framework by which Platform organizes customer experience data.
-* [Sandboxes](../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.
+- [Sandboxes](../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

 ### Required headers

 This tutorial also requires you to have completed the [authentication tutorial](../../tutorials/authentication.md) in order to successfully make calls to Platform APIs.
 Completing the authentication tutorial provides the values for each of the required headers in all Experience Platform API calls, as shown below:

-* Authorization: Bearer `{ACCESS_TOKEN}`
+- Authorization: Bearer `{ACCESS_TOKEN}`
-* x-api-key: `{API_KEY}`
+- x-api-key: `{API_KEY}`
-* x-gw-ims-org-id: `{IMS_ORG}`
+- x-gw-ims-org-id: `{IMS_ORG}`

 All resources in Experience Platform are isolated to specific virtual sandboxes.
 Requests to Platform APIs require a header that specifies the name of the sandbox the operation will take place in:

-* x-sandbox-name: `{SANDBOX_NAME}`
+- x-sandbox-name: `{SANDBOX_NAME}`

-> **Note:** For more information on sandboxes in Platform, see the [sandbox overview documentation](../../sandboxes/home.md).
+> [!NOTE] For more information on sandboxes in Platform, see the [sandbox overview documentation](../../sandboxes/home.md).

 All POST, PUT, and PATCH requests require an additional header:

-* Content-Type: application/json
+- Content-Type: application/json

 ## Evaluate a segment